ibm-cloud-docs/dr-automation-powervs/troubleshooting.md

    > `systemctl status squid`

-- If the service is not running, run the following command to restart the squid service
+- If the service is not active, run the following command to restart the squid service

    > `systemctl restart squid`